Skip to content

 FamixCImporter >> isCFile: aFileReferencemon

-^#( 'c''h' ) includes: aFileReference extension
+^ #( 'c' 'h' ) includes: aFileReference extension

+The importFile: method is defined in the FamixTSAbstractImporter class (provided by the TreeSitter-Famix-Integration project).
 It parses the file content to create an AST and then passes the visitor (the FamixCVisitor that we previously defined) to walk through the AST.

 The FamixCVisitor class is responsible for walking through the parsed AST and creating Famix entities.
 It will inherit from FamixTSAbstractVisitor, which provides the necessary methods for visiting Tree-sitter nodes.